Tracykemboi/flatdango-movie-app/README.md

 This will serve the film data from the db.json file.
 Open the index.html file in your browser to explore the movie listings.
 Click the “Buy Ticket” button to simulate purchasing a ticket (the ticket count will increase).
+Browse the list of available movies.
+Click the “Buy Ticket” button to purchase a ticket.
+The available ticket count will update dynamically.
+If all tickets are sold out, an alert will notify the user.
 API Data
 The film data is stored in the db.json file.
 Each film object has the following properties: